xapian/xapian-docsprint/concepts/indexing/terms.rst

 there is a very wide range of useful strategies for producing terms.

 In a piece of text, it is common for an individual word to occur multiple times.
-To represent this, a document stores a "within document frequency" along with each term, indicating the number of times the term occurred in a document; this is often used when searching to give documents in which a term occurs more often a higher weight.
+To represent this, a document stores a `within document frequency` along with each term, indicating the number of times the term occurred in a document; this is often used when searching to give documents in which a term occurs more often a higher weight.